Biology (BIOL)

 BIOL 3110.
 Scientific Writing.
 3 Hours.

 Augments research, writing, and communication skills of science majors.
 On successful completion, students will be able to effectively use scientific literature databases; find, read, understand, and critically assess primary scientific literature; write in a clear, concise, scientific style that will be required in upper-level science classes, including Senior Thesis, and in graduate study or future professions.
 In order to enter BIOL 3110 with the needed experience in scientific writing, students are required to have completed or be currently enrolled in a Biology course that requires an original, student-designed research project and paper (Examples: BIOL 3150, BIOL 4260, BIOL 4270, BIOL 4350, BIOL 4820, BIOL 4830, or BIOL 4910) or must obtain instructor permission before enrolling. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Effectively use scientific literature databases.
 2. Find, read, understand, and critically assess primary scientific literature effectively and efficiently.
 3. Write in a clear, concise, scientific context for all types of communication that you will be required to do in upper-level science classes (including senior thesis) and in your professional life (e.g., research reports for publication in primary literature and for corporate distribution).
-Prerequisites: ENGL 2010 and BIOL 3010 OR BIOL 3030 OR BIOL 3040.
+Prerequisites: ENGL 2010 and BIOL 3010 OR BIOL 3030 OR BIOL 3040 with a grade of C or better.
 SP.

 BIOL 3120.
 Science Communication.
 3 Hours.

+THIS COURSE IS ON HIATUS.
 Introduction to creative science communication styles and techniques.
 Students will produce written, audio, and visual representations of scientific ideas for a general audience.
 Emphasizes fact checking, ethics in journalism, avoiding pseudoscience, and effective communication towards increasing public engagement with science. **COURSE LEARNING OUTCOMES (CLOs) ** At the successful conclusion of this course, students will be able to: 1.
 Describe effective science communication across multiple platforms.
 2. Discriminate verifiable evidence-based information from pseudoscience.
 3. Apply skills learned in class to produce written and recorded materials clearly explaining scientific phenomena.
 4. Demonstrate an understanding of the value of communicating science to the public in an increasingly complex and technological world.
 Prerequisites: ENGL 2010 and BIOL 3010 or 3030 or 3040 (Grade C or higher).
-FA.

 BIOL 3140.
 Comparative Vertebrate Anatomy.
 3 Hours.

 Fulfills a program elective for all Biology majors.
 Covers the evolution of vertebrate design, surveying the tissue types that have changed to allow vertebrates to perform specific functions; emphasizing bones and muscles along with special tissues such as feathers, fur, and scales; and highlighting comparisons between groups of vertebrates to reveal different evolutionary pathways.
 Successful completers will clearly understand and be able to explain major evolutionary trends among vertebrates as well as specific instances where particular adaptations have allowed special functions to develop very efficiently like flying, digging, deep diving, and great running speed.
 Prerequisites: BIOL 3010.
 Corequisites: BIOL 3145.
-SP (even).
+SP (odd).

 BIOL 3145.
 Comparative Vertebrate Anatomy Lab.
 1 Hour.